ishbir/lbcmonitor/README.md

 selling=true
 ```

+Compile the app and run it as `lbcmonitor --help` to see help arguments.
+There
+are two modes of operation.
+One is to track the price of Bitcoin and report the
+most favourable values (prices higher than threshold specified by --xbtprice if
+selling, and lower if buying).
+The second is to automatically calculate the rate
+from the given values of fiat and XBT and report good deals.

 The app is intended to be a quick and dirty hack for getting the job done.
 You
 will most likely need to modify output fields and/or some logic based on how you
 want to see things.